penn-state-open-science/bootcamp-2023/planning/program.md

 ## Comms

 - Create web book "proceedings"?
 Easy if we use `bookdown` or similar.
     - Nice if presenters can get a 'pub' from this.
+    - How to get DOI?